whad-team/whad-client/doc/source/cli/ble/ble-central.rst

     $ ble-central -i hci0 interactive
     ble-central>

-More information about this interactive shell in the :ref:`dedicated section <interactive-shell>`.
+More information about this interactive shell in the :ref:`dedicated section <central-interactive-shell>`.

 profile
 ~~~~~~~